tiagocbarbosa/serverest-api-robotframework/README.md

 The API automated tests is developed with [Robot Framework](https://robotframework.org/), [Requests Library](http://marketsquare.github.io/robotframework-requests/doc/RequestsLibrary.html) and Python.

-The ServeRest API has some endpoints to register, search and even delete information.
-The endpoints are:
+[//]: # (The ServeRest API has some endpoints to register, search and even delete information.
+The endpoints are:)

-- /login;
+[//]: # ()
+[//]: # (- /login;)

+[//]: # (- /usuarios;)

+[//]: # (- /products;)

+[//]: # (- /carrinhos.)

+## How to use
+To use this project, clone it on your machine and open it on your favorite IDE.

+In the [/tests](https://github.com/tiagocbarbosa/serverest-api-robotframework/tree/main/tests) dir you will find the Tests Scenarios of the API; in the [/resources](https://github.com/tiagocbarbosa/serverest-api-robotframework/tree/main/resources) you will find the scenarios' definition.

+To execute the application, check if you have downloaded and configured Python, Robot Framework and the RequestsLibrary on your machine.
+To more information, check the [References](https://github.com/tiagocbarbosa/serverest-api-robotframework#References) section.

+Open your favorite terminal and execute the command ``robot -d results/ tests/``, the output must be something similar to it:

+{to do: add the output}

+You can see the tests report by opening the file ``/results/report.html`` that will be created after the tests execution.

+## Technologies
-- /usuarios;
+- Robot Framework;
-- /products;
+- RequestsLibrary;
-- /carrinhos.
+- Python.

 ## References
 [ServeRest](https://serverest.dev/)